 - a.
 City Council meetings held in the council chambers are generally telecast via local television and available live via video streaming on the city's official website and recorded for viewing later. - b.
-Standing committee and advisory body meetings held in the council chambers or historic hearing room are available live via video streaming on the city's official website and recorded for viewing later.
+Standing committee and city established board, committee, and commission meetings held in the council chambers or historic hearing room are available live via video streaming on the city's official website and recorded for viewing later.